-Permit me if you will, to ask the following questions: (they may have been answered, we do not think we are satisfied)
+Permit me if you will to ask the following questions:

 - 1. What informed this very review process in the first place? - 2.
 What was working well with the process in review? - 3.
-What is/was not working well with the process in review? - 4.
+What is not working well with the process in review? - 4.
 If some areas within the process in review did not work well, does it warrant this elaborate and expansive review that has taken the shape of an Assizes? - 5.
 Why would the ALSs not be availed the opportunity to review the draft of this WP before going to ALAC for approval? - 6.
-If ICANN is to Employ open, transparent and bottom-up, multi-stakeholder policy development processes... and (C) ensure that those entities most affected can assist in the policy development process;)- See Section 1.2.(a)iv, ICANN Byelaws, why then would this review process be made a top-bottom instead of the other way round?
+If ICANN is to Employ open, transparent and bottom-up, multi- stakeholder policy development processes... and (C) ensure that those entities most affected can assist in the policy development process;)- See Section 1.2.(a)iv, ICANN Byelaws, why then would this review process be made a top-bottom instead of the other way round.
 Or better still why would the ALSs not have a say in its review before ALAC consideration of our job?

-These were and are still our concerns because the fervour and enthusiasm being manifested by the WP leadership on this review, even to proposing a consideration OUTSIDE of the existing policies and practice of ICANN like allowing an application from an ALS that has no region to be admitted into ICANN to me is worrisome.
+These were and are still our concerns because the fervour and enthusiasm being manifested by the WP leadership on this review, even to the proposing a consideration OUTSIDE of the existing policies and practice of ICANN like allowing an application from an ALS that has no region to me is worrisome.
 Note that, majority of the members of the WP do not belong to any ALS nor have some been members of an ALS in the past.
 They came into ICANN as individuals and rose to their positions.
 One can now see why some of the proposals being made do not have bearing on them, because they stand to lose nothing at the end whichever way the pendulum swings.
 Nothing about us without us is apt in this setting.
 For any meaningful achievement from this review to stand the test of time, it must include the inputs of those to be affected by the review or policy.